-As part of the analysis, concerns related to hazardous materials and waste that were mentioned by the public, including regulatory stakeholders, during the public scoping meetings were addressed.
-These concerns included:
+As part of the analysis, concerns related Hazardous Materials and Waste that were mentioned by the public, including regulatory stakeholders, during the public scoping meetings were addressed.
+These include:

-- Addressing management practices for hazardous substances, including hazardous wastes, toxic substances, hazardous materials, and MEC; - Describing the potential overall impacts of hazardous substances from construction and operation of proposed projects; - Identifying the projected hazardous waste types and volumes; - Identifying expected hazardous substance storage, disposal, and management plans; - Evaluating measures to mitigate generation of hazardous waste including pollution prevention; - Discussing how hazardous substances would be managed; - Discussing the potential for impacts to environmental media from spills, accidents, and/or releases of hazardous substances; and - Identifying existing installation restoration sites.
+- Address management practices for hazardous substances, including hazardous wastes, toxic substances, hazardous materials, and ordnance. - Describe the potential overall impacts of hazardous substances from construction and operation of proposed projects. - Identify the projected hazardous waste types and volumes. - Identify expected hazardous substance storage, disposal, and management plans. - Evaluate measures to mitigate generation of hazardous waste including pollution prevention. - Discuss how hazardous substances on land and from ships would be managed. - Discuss the potential for impacts to environmental media from spills, accidents, and/or releases of hazardous substances. - Identify existing installation restoration sites.